rengzhengcodes/Daedalus/README.md

 # Daedalus
-A heuristical model of hardware architecture search-space optimization through the use of loss-approximation techniques such as stochastic gradient descent and signal
+A heuristical model of hardware architecture search-space optimization through the use of loss-approximation techniques such as stochastic gradient descent and signal identification using multi-factor analysis.